-Jeni is a playwright, director, dramaturg, teacher, new play development geek and the Producing Artistic Director of Seven Devils New Play Foundry where, as Founding Artistic Director of Seven Devils Playwrights Conference, she has been instrumental in the development of over 230 new American plays since 2001.
+Jeni is a playwright, director, dramaturg, teacher, new play development geek and Founder of Seven Devils New Play Foundry where she served as Artistic Director for 23 years before stepping down in 2023.
+She has been instrumental in the development of over 260 new American plays since 2001.

 Jeni's plays including Mercy Falls, Fata Morgana, Kandahar, The Feast of the Flying Cow… and Other Stories of War, Come Rain or Come Shine, Running in Circles Screaming, The Martyrdom of Washington Booth, American Eyes, Scatter and Light have been presented at the National Playwrights Conference at the O'Neill Center, InterAct Theater, Greenwich Playhouse (London), L.A.
-Theater Center, the Lark Playwrights Week, Rattlestick, Circus Theatricals, Key City Public Theater, Boston Theater Marathon and Boise Contemporary Theater, among others.
+Theater Center, the Lark, Rattlestick, Circus Theatricals, Key City Public Theater, Boston Theater Marathon and Boise Contemporary Theater, among others.
+Her work is published by Applause, Playscripts and Smith & Kraus.

 Inducted into the IndieTheatre Hall of Fame in 2014, Jeni's plays The Feast of the Flying Cow... and Other Stories of War and Fata Morgana were named honorable mentions on the Kilroy List, and the world premiere of Fata Morgana, was awarded an Artworks Grant by the National Endowment of the Arts.

-Directing and dramaturgy credits include Durango PlayFest, The National Winter Playwrights Retreat, Sit-In NYC and Key City Public Theater's PT PlayFest, we she also serves as Associate Director.
+Directing and dramaturgy credits include Durango PlayFest, The National Winter Playwrights Retreat, Sit-In NYC and Key City Public Theater's PT PlayFest, for which she also serves as Associate Director.

 As a unabashed new play development geek, Jeni has served a panelist or/and guest artist for the Dramatists Guild, The Stratera Conference, Literary Managers and Dramaturgs Association, the Seabury Quinn Jr., Playwriting Festival and Bermuda's Famous for Fifteen Minutes New Play Competition.
-She has written about new play development for Howlround and the Dramatists Guild Resource Guild and has been featured in interviews and podcasts including David Dower's Friday Phone Call.
+She has written about new play development for Howlround and The Dramatists and has been featured in numerous interviews and podcasts including David Dower's Friday Phone Call.

-Jeni served as the Head of the BFA Playwriting Program for Playwrights Horizons Theatre School at NYU's Tisch School of the Arts.
-Other teaching assignments have include Franklin Pierce University, Primary Stages Einhorn Performing Arts School, Rattlestick Playwrights Theater and spent
+Jeni served for a decade as the Head of the BFA Playwriting Program for Playwrights Horizons Theatre School at NYU's Tisch School of the Arts.
+Other teaching assignments have include Franklin Pierce University, Primary Stages Einhorn Performing Arts School and Rattlestick Playwrights Theater.

-In addition to her work in the theater, Jeni serves on the Board of Directors for Fleischer Studios, Inc., where she also serves as Director of Creative Operations, and is a freelance web designer who also creates and manages content and edits video.
+In addition to her work in the theater, Jeni serves on the Board of Directors for Fleischer Studios, Inc., where she also serves Historian and Vice President of Digital Media.
+She is a freelance web designer who also creates and manages content and edits video.

 "Jeni is not afraid to take on our most serious concerns and challenge us to examine where we have failed to be a courageous people.
 Her command of political satire is something so rarely seen in our theater that it literally feels foreign to us."